jong/ZenPacks.example.Techniques/docs/Events.rst

 arguments.
 More detail can be seen in the ``zensendevent --help`` output.
 An example::

-    $ zensendevent -d localhost -s Critical --other="zenpacks.example.techniques.my_custom_detail='my value'"
+    $ zensendevent -d localhost -s Critical --other="zenpacks.example.techniques.my_custom_detail='my value'" "Example summary."

-The value for a detail by default has the type of ``str``.
+..
+Note:: When sending an event from the command line you cannot set multiple
+    values.

 Add Details From Python